 What if I or my family members have symptoms?

+What are common symptoms of the Coronavirus (COVID-19)?
 COVID-19, also called “Coronavirus,” is a flu-like illness.
 The most common symptoms are fever, fatigue, cough, and shortness of breath.

+How Do I stay healthy?
 Slowing the spread of this virus is the best strategy to keep our members and their families healthy.
 Please follow these guidelines:

 I’m freaking out.
 What should I do?

 Is there any good news to focus on?